Prairie View Co-eds: Beginnings

 In the early 1940s, Prairie View College was one of the leading African American colleges in the country, and one of the only four-year public schools African Americans could attend in Texas.
 The band that dominated the campus was the Prairie View Collegians, an all-male group that played gigs on campus as well as some touring.
-When she arrived at the school, the exceedingly skilled Bert Etta Davis auditioned for the Prairie View Collegians and was accepted by the band leader.
-An extremely talented alto saxophonist, Davis ended up being turned away from the band by the Dean of Women who found the concept of a woman playing in an all men's band too scandalous to allow.
+When she arrived at the school, the skilled Bert Etta Davis auditioned for the Prairie View Collegians and was accepted by the band leader.
+A talented alto saxophonist, Davis ended up being turned away from the band by the Dean of Women who found the concept of a woman playing in an all-men's band too scandalous to allow.

-By 1943 though, the times had changed.
+By 1943, the times had changed.
 The Prairie View Collegians had lost many members to the draft, and lacked the numbers to continue making strong performances.
 Will Henry Bennett began to make a move to start an all-female dance band, possibly in response to having seen The International Sweethearts of Rhythm.
 The band was a hodge-podge of talent its first year.
 The group did draw some talented players like Davis, but also recruited from people to whom playing was just an extracurricular activity.
 They also relied on music majors to fill spots and pick up new instruments that no one had been trained on.
-This group was not merely a collection of beginners though.
-While the original venues of the Co-eds was campus parties and events, it wasn't very long before they began to be invited off campus.
-With most men's orchestras having fallen to pieces, The Prairie View Co-eds filled a need.
+This group was not merely a collection of beginners, though.
+While the original venues of the Co-eds were campus parties and events, it was not very long before they began to be invited off-campus.
+With most men's orchestras having disbanded, The Prairie View Co-eds filled a need.
 A chaperone followed the band to their destinations in order to make sure the reputation of these educated young women would not be sullied.